Volunteer

 100 N. 2nd Street (at Arch)

-Our Adoption Center typically houses 2 dogs and 30+ cats for adoption and is open 7 days a week.
-Volunteers are always needed to help with cat and dog care and cleaning.
+Our Adoption Center typically houses 30+ cats for adoption and is open 7 days a week.
+Volunteers are always needed to help with cat care and cleaning.

 Grays Ferry Clinic